 If you decide that shorter cables are OK, you can just use the same load circuit wire that you used for the internal load connections.
 The only tricky part is that crimping the MC4 connectors onto smaller wire gauge doesn't really work - you need to solder them on.
 You also should use solder to tin the bare ends that insert into the binding posts so they are more durable.

 The downside to the binding posts is that it is possible to connect the wrong cable to the wrong post.
-The bypass diodes protect against this, but it's still a good idea to make it as foolproof as possible.
+The bypass diode(s) protect against this, but it's still a good idea to make it as foolproof as possible.
 Put some red tape around the one that connects to the red binding post and some black tape around the one that connects to the black binding post.

 The cable with the female MC4 connector connects to the RED binding post.